Xiaomi to Launch Redmi S2 Budget Smartphone in India: Report

 God of War's Combat Borrows From Dark Souls and Improves on It

 All eyes are set on the Mi 6X smartphone launch event that Xiaomi has scheduled on April 19.
 While this smartphone may later arrive in India with the moniker Mi A2, another new smartphone - Redmi S2 - might make its way into the market soon.
 In 2018, the Chinese company unleashed Redmi Note 5, Redmi Note 5 Pro, and Redmi 5 in India.
 And, in China, it has recently launched the Redmi Note 5 and Mi MIX 2S.
-However, Xiaomi will reportedly launch the Redmi S2 handset in both the countries, at least.
+However, Xiaomi will reportedly launch the Redmi S2 handset in both the countries, at least, though it is not yet known in which other countries the Redmi S2 will be released.

 A XDA Developers report has revealed the specifications of the Xiaomi Redmi S2 based on firmware files obtained by Funky Huawei of FunkyHuawei.club.
 According to the files, the smartphone will sport a HD+ (720x1440 pixels) LCD display with 18:9 aspect ratio.
 However, the size of the display is unknown, as of now.
 The smartphone will be powered by the Qualcomm Snapdragon 625 processor, similar to the Xiaomi Redmi Note 5, Redmi 5 Plus, Mi A1, Mi Max 2, and more.
 The firmware files also suggest one 16GB inbuilt storage variant of the handset.
 There is also no information available on how much RAM the Redmi S2 will be equipped with.